The Tragedy of the Street of Flowers: Reviews and analysis

 The satire begins early in the novel, when Genoveva throws a party.
 This allows Eça to describe typical characters from Lisbon society.
-The influence of the founder of Literary realism, Honoré de Balzac (1799-1850), author of novels that depict Parisian society, can be detected.
+The influence of the founder of literary realism, Honoré de Balzac (1799-1850), author of novels that depict Parisian society, can be detected.
 Particularly amusing is Camilo, “a pretentious artist, full of talk but little action, who goes on and on about art history and styles and technique, but never paints anything.”
 Eça “brilliantly dissects a world in which only surface counts, providing the reader with a vivid and gripping portrayal of a society and class consumed by hypocrisy, greed and materialism.”

 Several writers have explored the role of incest in Eça’s works.
 Ponte notes that in Greek Tragedy incest represented the protagonist’s hopeless fight against fate.
 As an allegory for social decadence incest is found elsewhere in nineteenth-century literature, most notably in Émile Zola’s La Curée.
-In her Introduction to the book, the translator suggests that this could have been one reason why the book was neither published by Eça nor his heirs, speculating that the incidents described were “too close to home”.
+In her Introduction to the book, the translator suggests that this could have been one reason why the book was published neither by Eça nor by his heirs, speculating that the incidents described were “too close to home”.
 Eça was born illegitimately and although his parents did eventually marry he lived apart from them until he was 21.
 In The Tragedy of the Street of Flowers, Vítor first sees his mother when he is 23.

 Film adaptation

 In 1981, the book was adapted for a Portuguese television series, titled Homónimo, directed by Ferrão Katzenstein.

+In 2012, a modernized version of the story was aired as a 50 minute TV special.